a1347539/machine-learning-models/README.md

 # machine-learning-models
 Only l1 and l6 work.
-The models from the rest of the lectures are too big, therefore they cannot be uploaded.
+The models and the dataset from the rest of the lectures are too big, therefore they cannot be uploaded.